erihsu/INT_FP_MAC/README.md

 # INT_FP_MAC
+## About Design
 The design is a multiplier accumulator (MAC) support both INT8 and FP16 data format.
 The whole design is ASIC-specific and fully sythesizable independent of any IPs.
+## About Principle
+This design is provide for someone learning digital circuits Design, Verification and Synthesis.

 ## Design